Jagadeeshwar45/SplitMint/README.md

 # 🌿 SplitMint — Expense Splitting, Simplified

-> **SplitMint** is a full-stack expense splitting web application built for the Karbon Engineering Internship Challenge 2026.
+> **SplitMint** is a full-stack expense splitting web application.
 It lets groups of friends, roommates, or colleagues track shared expenses, compute who owes whom, and settle up — with an AI layer (MintSense) that understands natural language.

 ---